Object Storage vs. Block Storage

 Block storage provides better storage performance than its counterpart.
 This is mainly due to the way it stores units of data.
 Since data is split into subsequent data blocks, block storage allows modifying (or retrieving) only part of a file instead of the entire unit.

-On the other hand, object storage requires rewriting the whole file as data is not partitioned.
+On the other hand, object storage requires rewriting the entire file because the data is not partitioned.
 Hence, block storage is mainly used for transactional data and databases, while object storage performs best when dealing with high volumes of unstructured data.

 Note: Object storage is unsuitable for data sets where files are modified frequently.
 In such cases, there is no guarantee that a retrieve request returns the most recent version of the data.